AlfiGoyal/WordFinder/README.md

 Alfi Goyal <alfigoyal@gmail.com>

 ## Overview
-Given a string input, this program finds all the 4 letter or longer words.
-It prints out the longest valid word in a sequence of letters.
+Given a 2D string input, this program identifies all the words equal to length 4 or more letters in the string in four directions i.e upwards, downwards, right and left.
+The program is also intelligent enough to print the longest valid word i.e it excludes all the substrings from a given list.

 ## Environment Setup
-I have spinned up an amazon ec2 instance(you could work on any linux machine).
-I am using Python 2.7.14.
+Spun up an Amazon EC2 instance(you could work on any linux machine).Also, I am using Python 2.7.14.

 ## Approach
-I start my script by grabbing the local dictionary words present in the location /usr/share/dict/words.
+I started my script by retrieving the local dictionary words present in the location /usr/share/dict/words.
 Next I input my string.
 I could use string of any length and height.
 The string should be given in similar format:
 ```
 '''
 A T L L F U V D E Y O B Z V D